obsidiansystems/ledger-app-tezos/README.md

 ### Confirming the Installation Worked

 You should now have two apps, `Tezos Baking` and `Tezos Wallet`.
-The `Tezos Baking` app should display also a `0` on the screen, which is the highest block level baked so far (`0` in case of no blocks).
+The `Tezos Baking` app should display a `0` on the screen, which is the highest block level baked so far (`0` in case of no blocks).
 The `Tezos Wallet` app will just display `Tezos`.